Judicial Interpretation [2025] No. 5

 (4) Other serious circumstances.

-The use of a trademark identical to a registered trademark on the same kind of services without authorization from the registered trademark owner shall be deemed to constitute "serious circumstances" under Article 213 of the Criminal Law where any of the following conditions is met:
+The use of a trademark identical to a registered trademark on the same services without authorization from the registered trademark owner under any of the following circumstances shall be deemed to constitute "serious circumstances" under Article 213 of the Criminal Law:

 (1) The amount of illegal gains reaches CNY 50,000 or more;